ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 <span style="font-size: 14px">...</span>
 ```

-Here's an example of the editor that supports numerical font sizes.
+Here is an example of the editor that supports numerical font sizes.
 Note that `'normal'` is controlled by the default styles of the web page:

 ```js
 ClassicEditor